-Dog Bite Lawyer Manhattan
+Dog Bite Lawyer in Manhattan

-- Permanent scarring
+- Permanent scarring and disfigurement

 - Broken or fractured bones